chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - Distribute traffic across server pools for different types of traffic.
   - Implement local cache for improved response time.
   - Implement a CDN network for content distribution.
-  - While talking about feature of focus your designing keep into account how you designing meaning talk about it in a way that your designing in a way that if you to add future functionality

-#### Other things to mention:
-- **Traffic Distribution:** Distribute traffic across server pools.
-- **Local Cache:** Use local cache for improved response times.

 #### Scaling stuff to reference somewhere
 - [[Vertical vs Horizontal Scaling]]